 - Rag rugs -- If you're ready to try a larger, more substantial rag crochet project, these rag rugs are all fabulous.

-You can crochet amazing jewelry using wire and other findings.
-Wire and jewelry supplies tend to be just as expensive as yarn is, but sometimes you can find cheap supplies at the 99 cent store.
+Wire and jewelry supplies can be just as expensive as yarn is, but sometimes you can find cheap supplies at the 99 cent store.
 Or if you're really lucky, you might already have some wire hanging around in your garage; I liberated some that was in my DH's cabinet for use in a recent crochet project.